-- The Mara represents a small genus within the cavy family.
+- Firstly, the Mara represents a small genus within the cavy family.
 Currently, we know of only two separate species of this genus still existing.

-- These two related but distinct species have been given the common names of the Chacoan and the Patagonian maras.
+- Also, these two related but distinct species have been given the common names of the Chacoan and the Patagonian maras.

 - Genetically, this rather surprising genus also appears to be closely related to the much smaller guinea pig.
 Appearances can be rather deceiving.